-By the end of the module students will have...
+By the end of the module students will have ...

-- explored and developed their own entrepreneurial creativity. - their own startup team. - an advanced startup idea that tackles a real customer need. - a pitch deck and business plan on their startup idea for following up on the project. - presented and defended the concept of their project in front of an expert jury. - gained financing opportunities to pursue their venture (depending on performance). - gained lots of feedback on their personal and professional development in real life settings. - developed skills and abilities that can be applied to improve their effectiveness in the rest of their studies and in their lives - including team building skills.
+- explored and developed their own entrepreneurial creativity. - discovered tools to systematically tackle new entrepreneurial ideas. - developed an advanced startup idea that tackles a real customer need. - created a pitch deck and business plan for their startup idea. - presented and defended the concept of their project in front of an expert jury. - gained lots of feedback on their personal and professional development in real life settings. - developed skills and abilities that can be applied to improve their effectiveness in the rest of their studies and professional lives - including teamwork skills.